---

 </head>

-The %s token is a special placeholder that get replaced with your page title or an empty string if no title is set.
+The `%s` token gets replaced with your page title (or empty string if none set).

 <script lang="ts" setup>